William Dargue A History of BIRMINGHAM Places & Placenames from A to Y

 Photographs - Birmingham Daily Photo This is a photographic blog by an author named Shutterspy, an interesting collections of places with B postcodes.
-Seems to have been out-of-use since 2008.
+Seems not to have been updated after 2008.

 Photographs - Photoaddiction A website of interesting photographs of derelict places by Michael Scott.

 Photographs - Urban 75 Photographs of Birmingham and other places.